RAG vs Fine-Tuning: 7 Key Cost Differences for Custom LLMs

 Fine-Tuning

 Fine-Tuning involves taking a pre-trained LLM and further training it on your specific dataset.
 The model learns your domain鈥檚 terminology, style, and knowledge, resulting in more personalized and accurate responses.
-However, each update or change requires retraining, which impacts cost and agility.
+However, , which impacts cost and agility.

 Takeaway: RAG is ideal for dynamic content or fast-changing domains, while Fine-Tuning shines when you need deep domain adaptation.